Toboggan: slides everywhere

 Limitations and roadmap

-Toboggan favors lightweight workflows over WYSIWYG editing—if you need a heavy GUI editor (Keynote/PowerPoint style), this is not the goal.
+Toboggan favors lightweight workflows over WYSIWYG editing.
+If you need a heavy GUI editor (Keynote/PowerPoint style), this is not the goal.
 For developers and users who prefer source-first workflows (Markdown/TOML), Toboggan fits well.

 Possible improvements: additional CSS themes, live annotation support, streaming integrations, or a native desktop app for easier distribution.